Freehily/anatomy-graphdb/README.md

 ```

 Re-run `stronger/databases/anatomy/scripts/build_graph.py --mode bolt` after
-pulling these changes so the graph contains the new `region_slug`/`payload`
+pulling these changes so the graph contains the latest `region_slug`/`payload`
-properties and the extra exercise metadata the API expects.
+properties the API expects.
+Because the CLI auto-loads `.env`, keeping Aura credentials in that file is enough for future refreshes.

 Endpoints:

 - `GET /anatomy/regions` – list available regions detected in Neo4j.
 - `GET /anatomy/regions/{region}` – return the full typed model (bones, muscles, etc.).
 - `GET /anatomy/regions/{region}/sections/{section}` – fetch a single section such as `muscles` or `arteries`.
-- `GET /exercises/taxonomies` – enumerate taxonomy keys (difficulty, mechanics, etc.) and inspect them via `/{key}`.
-- `GET /exercises/templates` – list base exercise templates and their variants.
-- `GET /exercises/variants?body_region=upper_body` – stream concrete exercise variants (optionally filter by region) or fetch one via `/variants/{exercise_id}`.
-Use `/variants/{exercise_id}/equipment` for a focused equipment payload.
-- `GET /exercises/equipment` (or `/equipment/{equipment_id}/variants`) – browse available implements and the exercises that use them.
-- `GET /exercises/muscle-groups` – list high-level buckets, `/muscle-groups/{group_id}/muscles` to see the contributing aliases, and `/muscle-groups/{group_id}/variants` to see the matching exercises.
-Prefer `/muscles/{alias}/variants` for alias-level drilldowns.
-- `GET /exercises/muscle-aliases` – expose supporting metadata for UI builders.
+- (Coming soon) Training/exercise endpoints will live in the relational service once that API is online.

 Anatomy endpoints accept `?include_shared=false` to exclude shared definitions.